 From a young age, Mark Neal was a clever and industrious boy.
 He learned the value of hard work and loved helping at the family’s farm on Mee Lane in Rutherford.
 The family farm at the time had walnuts and wine grapes, and his mom had a truck farm vegetable garden.
 Jack enlisted young Mark to help with Jack Neal Vineyard Management, which inspired the spirited entrepreneurial boy to start driving a tractor at age 8, take out a loan to buy it from his dad at age 9, and pay it off fully by 14.
 Mark grew up farming during all his spare moments and became a passionate steward of the land.

-He has been a pioneer in the organic farming movement and led the farming business to embrace this philosophy.
+He has been a leader in the organic farming movement and has been instrumental in leading the farming business to embrace this philosophy.
 Many farmers at the time were moving toward conventional farming using synthetic pesticides and fertilizers.
-In 1984, they certified their vineyards with CCOF.
+One concern was that of the farm labor working in the vines after application of these pesticides and fertilizers, even though it was a couple of days after the application.
+Paramount concerns were around what these synthetic elements were doing to the soil, water systems and of course the vines and grapes for the long term.
+In 1984, Mark certified their vineyards with California Certification of Organic Farmers (CCOF).
 This ethos of looking after the land for the next generation will always remain foundational to the Neal family and farming.
 In 1994, Mark became the owner of Jack Neal & Son Vineyard Management (JNS), one of the oldest vineyard management companies in Napa County that has grown to become one of the largest service providers in Northern California.
 JNS farm almost exclusively organic, with over 90% percent of the acreage certified organic.

 Mark and his father started making wine together when he was 14 and thus began his journey in winemaking.
-The garage wine they produced was for personal consumption, but this would change when Mark bought his first property in Rutherford in 1979 at 20 years old.
-In 1990, Mark, seeking the sun above the fog on the valley floor, purchased a property in the Howell Mountain AVA.
-In 1998, Mark produced his first wine, a Rutherford Cabernet Sauvignon from his first property in Rutherford, producing 360 cases.
-The following year, he built the Howell Mountain winery, which we see today, with a small team from Jack Neal and Son.
-By building the winery, Mark was able to bring his dad’s dream to life.
+The garage wine they produced was for family consumption, but this would change when Mark bought his first property in Rutherford in 1980 at 20 years old.
+1988 was a very foggy year, and Mark began to seek properties in the hillsides of Napa Valley.
+In 1990 Mark found his spot in the Howell Mountain AVA.
+Most of Howell Mountain is above the fog, however the chosen spot is typically above the fog line. purchased a property in the Howell Mountain AVA.
+In 1998, Mark produced his first wine, a Rutherford Cabernet Sauvignon from his first property in Rutherford.
+Mark produced 360 cases of this first Neal Family Vineyards vintage.
+His father and him had plans to build the winery on one of the Rutherford properties.
+However after Jack’s death in 1994, that plan was scrapped.
+In 1999 Mark built the Howell Mountain winery, which we see today, with a small team from JNS.
+By building the winery, Mark was able to bring their dream to life.

 Mark had a childhood filled with love, wine, food, and big Sunday family dinners prepared by his mother, Athene.
 Mark watched his parents work tirelessly to preserve the vineyards and home they loved.
 They instilled in Mark strong family values, a love of the land, and a relentless work ethic.
 Mark felt honored to work alongside his dad and considered him his best friend.